Coming Together: 7 Reasons Live Music is So Important

 Goals to Work Towards

-On the performers’ side of things, live recitals offer a number of benefits as well, the first of which is a goal to work towards.
+On the performers’ side of things, live recitals offer several benefits as well.
+The first of which is a goal to work towards.
 Practicing at home and in class is all well and good, but having something to work towards is even better.
 Recitals give students a set date and time by which they must have their music learned.
-This teaches them how to manage their practice time, while also learning what it feels like to polish a piece to perfection.
+This teaches them how to manage their practice time while also learning what it feels like to polish a piece to perfection.

 Measure Success and Progress

 One of the important parts of a live recital is that it allows students an opportunity to feel successful.
-Learning to play an instrument requires a lot of hard work, both in the classroom, and alone.
-A performance gives them the chance to show off what they have accomplished, and feel good about their success.
+Playing an instrument requires a lot of hard work, both in the classroom and alone.
+A performance allows them to show off their accomplishments and feel good about their success.

 Learn to Conquer Nerves

 Everyone gets nervous sometimes, but it’s all about how you handle it.
-Performing live music provides students with the chance to feel that nervousness, and to learn that it’s okay.
-And what’s more, it provides early experience for some of the most fear-inducing situations in adult life: speaking in front of a group of people.
+Performing live music provides students with the chance to feel that nervousness and to learn that it’s okay.
+Moreover, it offers early experience for some of the most fear-inducing situations in adult life: speaking in front of a group of people.
 Learning to perform music provides a safe environment for students to gain confidence in front of a crowd.
-Studies have shown that the earlier these sort of experiences happen, the easier children will handle these kinds of situations as they grow into adolescence and adulthood.
+Studies have shown that the earlier these sorts of experiences happen, the easier children will handle these kinds of situations as they grow into adolescence and adulthood.

 Sense of Community

-And finally, live music has a way of creating a wonderful sense of community, both among the performers and the listening audience.
-These sorts of events are amazing opportunities for students and parents alike to meet others in their communities and experience their culture at a local event.
+Finally, live music creates a wonderful sense of community, both among the performers and the listening audience.
+These events are amazing opportunities for students and parents alike to meet others in their communities and experience their culture at a local event.

-Nowadays, it seems like everyone is super busy, and we don’t always make the time for live music at community events.
-Going requires planning, and in many cases a certain amount of sacrifice.
-But it’s important to remember just how important live music is to the lives of our children, no matter if they are in the crowd, or on the stage.
-If we want to help develop musicians that have a love and passion for the arts and for life, they need to experience the wonder of live music in concert.
+Nowadays, it seems like everyone is super busy.
+We don’t always make the time for live music at community events.
+Going requires planning and, in many cases, a certain amount of sacrifice.
+But it’s important to remember just how critical live music is to the lives of our children, no matter if they are in the crowd or on the stage.
+If we want to help develop musicians who have a love and passion for the arts and for life, they need to experience the wonder of live music in concert.

-Looking for some help starting a musical journey for yourself or your child?
-Check out The Music Studio’s online and in-person lessons and classes and get started today!
+Are you looking for some help starting a musical journey for yourself or your child?
+Check out The Music Studio’s online and in-person lessons and classes, and get started today!